How To Make Cold Brew Coffee At Home

 After that, put the extracted coffee concentrate in a clean container, seal it tight and keep refrigerated for long-term storage.
 This concentrate can last for up to 2 weeks if properly kept.

-Do remember that the brew you obtained is heavily concentrated, and should be diluted when serving.
-And of course, do remember to handle the concentrate with care after each use for the best possible shelf lifetime.
-You don’t want to ruin your long and hard work, right?
+Remember that the brew you obtained is heavily concentrated, and should be diluted when serving.
+Store the concentrate properly after each use for the best possible shelf life.

 Step 7: Enjoy your result